 The last Friday of every month a team of Rescue Mission graduates and staff outreach to Ventura areas frequented by homeless individuals.

-The Whole Person Care Pod is located outside River Haven and is facilitated by the Ventura County Health Care Agency.
+The Whole Person Care Pod is located outside River Haven on Monday from 12:30-3:30pm and at the Sheriff Resource Center off the Avenue on Thursdays from 12:30-3:30pm and is facilitated by the Ventura County Health Care Agency.
 The Whole Person Care Pod is a mobile shower and medical unit that focuses on the coordination of health care, behavioral health, and social services.